 Our adventure begins at 10am in Gatlinburg, Tennessee.
 We meet our guides for a brief trip orientation before embarking on a 45 minute drive to Cades Cove.
 The unique topography and environment of this opulent Appalachian Valley attract a wide variety of plant and wildlife including the park?s famous black bear.
 Cade?s Cove captivates visitors with rich human history, including that of the Cherokee people whose deep connection with the Smokies dates back more than a thousand years.
 Our adventures will also take us past the remains of well-preserved churches, cabins and civil war cemeteries built by settlers of this area.
-Before heading back to our comfortable Signature Camp we?ll transfer to the Tremont section of the Great Smoky Mountains where we?ll hike to a beautiful waterfall and series of small cascades.
+Before heading back to our comfortable Signature Camp we?ll transfer to the Tremont section of the Great Smoky Mountains where we'll hike to an impressive set of large cascades surrounded by numerous small waterfalls and cascades.
 All meals included.

 Today?s journey takes us past settler's homesteads and the remains of gigantic Chestnut trees before reaching picturesque Hen Wallow Falls.
 Surrounded by a lush forest of rhododendron, fern and towering hemlock our naturalist guides teach us about the unique characteristics which make this amazing area an International Biosphere Reserve.
 Using the forest as our classroom we?ll take time to learn which plants are edible and which are valued for their medicinal properties.
 Back at camp, we'll play games, enjoy great food and end the day roasting s?mores on the campfire.
 All meals included.

 Hiking: 5 miles; 1,000' elevation gain and loss.